COVID-19 testing options

 - Antibody screening: Determines if you’ve had prior COVID-19 infection and have built an antibody for the virus.
 You may walk in or schedule an appointment at any nearby vybe urgent care location.

 - If you want a rapid test and don’t need a clinician visit – these rapid tests are processed on site for same-day results.

 - PCR rapid test: Rapid RT-PCR tests are available for $99 by appointment.

 - Rapid antigen test: This test is available on an appointment or walk-in basis for $75.

 vybe urgent care is not offering rapid “finger prick” tests or saliva tests.

 What locations can I visit for these COVID-19 tests?

 vybe offers COVID-19 testing at all locations.
-PCR tests, rapid antigen, and antibody tests are available by appointment or on a walk-in basis.
+Tests are available by appointment or on a walk-in basis.
 While appointments aren’t required, you may prefer the convenience of an appointment to save time during your visit.
-Rapid PCR tests are available only by appointment at the locations below:

 If you’re not feeling well, you may prefer to begin with a virtual doctor visit.
 From the comfort of home, a vybe clinician will evaluate your symptoms and guide your care.